-- MYTH: Canada’s copyright duration of life plus 50 is inconsistent with the international norm.
+MYTH: Canada’s copyright duration of life plus 50 is inconsistent with the international norm.

 - The international norm for the duration of copyright protection is life of the author plus fifty years.
 This is set out in the leading international copyright treaty, the Berne Convention.
 However some countries, including the U.S. and European Union countries, go beyond this norm and now provide copyright protection for life-plus-70.

 - MYTH: The Canadian Copyright Act has been rewritten twice in the past century.

 - The current Canadian Copyright Act was enacted in 1924 and has never been replaced by an entire new Act.
 The current Act has, however, been amended a number of times.
 Current Canadian government initiatives have been to amend the Act rather than overhaul it and replace it with an entirely new Act.
 The most current major amendments to the 1924 Act are in Bill C-11, the Copyright Modernization Act, which received royal assent on 29 June 2012.
 Most of the changes from the 2012 Bill C-11 came into force in November 2012.

 - MYTH: Creators in Canada must register their works in the Canadian Copyright Office.

 - Copyright is automatic upon the creation of a work in a fixed form.
 One may register their works with the Canadian Copyright Office and will then receive some benefits should they ever enforce their rights in a legal suit.
 However, registration is not mandatory for copyright protection.

 - MYTH: Canada is not a member of the World Intellectual Property Organization (WIPO) leading treaty on copyright, the Berne Convention.

 - MYTH: Fair use exists in Canada.

 - Fair use is a doctrine that exists in the U.S. and other countries; it does not exist in Canada.
-The concept of the defense of fair dealing which is included in the Canadian Copyright Act is often compared to the U.S. fair use defense.
+The Canadian Copyright Act contains the principle of fair dealing which is often compared to the U.S. fair use.

 - MYTH: Canadian government works are not protected by copyright.